dawoodshaukat/mensa-ai/README.md

 ## 🌱 Philosophy

-Mensa is built on the belief that **skills matter more than degrees**.
 It's a mission-driven project to empower learners from all backgrounds — especially those outside traditional education systems.

 ## 📦 Tech Stack (Planned)